 Who We Support

 Our tutoring program helps students develop problem-solving and other learning skills in about 60 courses core courses, across ten different subjects—Biology, Chemistry, CME, Computer Science, Economics, Engineering, Human Biology, Math, Physics, and Statistics.
-To check our current course offerings, visit our website.

 About Our Tutoring Sessions

 Appointments and drop-in sessions are available in Autumn, Winter, and Spring Quarters, from the Sunday of week two until the last day of classes.

 For most subjects, students can make a one-on-one appointment with a tutor through our online scheduler.
 Appointments typically last between 45-60 minutes, and sessions are student-driven.
 Students can meet with tutors in a variety of locations across campus including community centers, dorms, libraries, and lounges.